smithc36-tcd/hpc-group/ass_1.md

 ![Memory Mountain](./memory_mountain.png)

 ### Task 4.3
-What region (array size, stride) gets the most consistently high performance (ignoring spikes in the graph that are noisy results...)?
-What is the read bandwidth reported?
+**What region (array size, stride) gets the most consistently high performance (ignoring spikes in the graph that are noisy results...)?
+What is the read bandwidth reported?**

+Small arrays with low stride is the consistently most high performing region.
+The read bandwidth is up to $1.2 \cdot 10^5$ MB/s.

 ### Task 4.4
-What region (array size, stride) gets the most consistently low performance (Ignoring spikes in the graph that are noisy results...)?
-What is the read bandwidth reported?
+**What region (array size, stride) gets the most consistently low performance (Ignoring spikes in the graph that are noisy results...)?
+What is the read bandwidth reported?**

+High stride and large array size is the consistently most low performing region.
+The read bandwidth is

 ### Task 4.5
-When you look at the graph for stride=1, you (should) see relatively high performance compared to stride=32.
+**When you look at the graph for stride=1, you (should) see relatively high performance compared to stride=32.
 This is true even for large array sizes that are much larger than the L3 cache size.
 How is this possible, when the array cannot possibly all fit into the cache?
-Your explanation should include a brief overview of hardware prefetching as it applies to caches.
+Your explanation should include a brief overview of hardware prefetching as it applies to caches.**

 ## Exercise 5: Write a benchmark to measure preformance